raz0x/razox/_jokes/bar_phrases.md

 ---
 layout: post

-title: DICTIONARY OF BAR PHRASES
+joke_title: DICTIONARY OF BAR PHRASES
-subtitle:
 ---
 1. � "YOU GET THIS ONE, NEXT ROUND IS ON ME."
 (We won't be here long enough to get another round.)